Bristol Temple Meads railway station: 21st century

-In 2011, First Great Western exercised a break clause in the Greater Western franchise, thus avoiding large premium payments to the Department for Transport.
-With the franchise due to conclude in March 2013, it was put out to tender, but the process was scrapped as part of the fallout from the collapse of the InterCity West Coast franchise competition.
-Subsequently, a new contract until September 2015 was negotiated between First Great Western and the Department for Transport and later extended until March 2019.
-During this time, it was expected that High Speed Trains would be replaced with new Class 800/801 Intercity Express Trains, increasing capacity.

-The Great Western Main Line from London to Bristol is part of electrification plans first announced by the UK government in 2009.
+The Great Western Main Line from London to Bristol was part of electrification plans first announced by the UK government in 2009.
 However, because of cost overruns and delays, on 8 November 2016 the government announced that several elements of the programme would be deferred including electrification south-west of Thingley Junction near Chippenham, and between Temple Meads and Bristol Parkway.
-Although this will leave Temple Meads un-electrified, the Hitachi Super Express trains are bi-mode so can operate on diesel around Bristol and can use electricity where the electrification work is complete.
+Although this left Temple Meads un-electrified, the Hitachi Super Express trains are bi-mode so can operate on diesel around Bristol and can use electricity where the electrification work is complete.
 The electrification plans do not extend west of Bristol, so local services will continue to be provided using diesel trains, with Class 165/166s cascaded from Thames Valley services scheduled to replace the 150/153/158s on local services.

 The Portishead branch line, which runs along the south side of the River Avon from a junction just beyond Parson Street station is proposed to be reopened.
 There is an aspiration of two trains per hour between Portishead and Temple Meads in peak periods, possibly calling at Bedminster and Parson Street.
 The line was built in the 1860s but closed to passenger traffic in 1964, leaving Portishead as one of Britain's largest towns without a railway station.
 The line was reopened for freight traffic to serve Royal Portbury Docks in 2001, and the restoration of passenger traffic is considered part of the Greater Bristol Metro scheme, which was given the go-ahead in July 2012 as part of a City Deal, whereby local councils would be given greater control over money by the government.

 The Metro scheme could also see the reopening of the Henbury Loop Line to passengers, with the possibility of services from Temple Meads to Bristol Parkway via Clifton Down and Henbury.
 Plans for a loop were rejected by the West of England Joint Transport Board, but in July 2015 Bristol City Councillors voted to send the decision back to the board for further discussion.

-The station roof is to be refurbished as part of a scheme to transform the station over the 25 years commencing 2013.
 On 1 April 2014, Network Rail took over management of the station from First Great Western.

+In December 2021, South Western Railway services to London Waterloo were withdrawn, followed by GWR services to Brighton in 2022.
+In 2024, direct services to Oxford were reintroduced by GWR on a trial basis on Saturdays only.
+In March 2025, the regional transport body covering Oxford, England's Economic Heartland, proposed an hourly, all-week Bristol to Oxford service to start from 2026.

+A new station reception was opened in 2023, replacing the information desk on platform three.

+Refurbishment

+In 2013, it was announced that the station roof would be refurbished as part of a scheme to transform the station over the 25 years commencing 2013.
+In September 2021, foundations were installed for a planned eastern entrance to the station.
+Following the erection of scaffolding inside the station, work on the roof began in April 2022.